 Roseann (Rose) CohenExecutive Director of CAN

-Suraya Arslan recently graduated from the University of California, Santa Cruz in Global Information & Social Enterprise Studies (GISES).
-After traveling to CAN partner communities in Nicaragua & Mexico as a tech consultant, she returns to CAN as Executive & Programs Coordinator to help coordinate events and assist in research processes.
+Suraya Arslan graduated from the University of California, Santa Cruz in Global Information & Social Enterprise Studies (GISES).
+After traveling to CAN partner communities in Nicaragua and Mexico as a tech consultant, she returned to CAN as Program Manager and Communications Specialist to help coordinate events and assist in research processes.

 Maria Eugenia Flores Las Segovias Project Manager

 María Eugenia Flores was born in Nicaragua in 1976 and grew up during a time of social conflict, struggle and changes.
 She studied popular theater as tool to help communities recover from the impact of natural disasters and graduated in 1998 from the UCA, Nicaragua with bachelors’ degrees in social psychology and humanities.
 She also has post-graduate certificates in anthropology and community development and sustainable organizational management.
 Finally, she has more than 15 years of experiences as a professional working for peace, women rights and participatory social development in Nicaragua and Central America.

 Linda manages the “Learning Community for Food Security and Sovereignty in Chiapas and the Yucatan Peninsula” project with a team of researchers and activists.
 This project is a collaboration between CAN and the research center ECOSUR in Chiapas, Mexico, where she is currently based.
 Linda has a background in organizational development and policy research for advocacy.
 Before moving to Mexico she has worked on civil society strengthening in Cyprus and Bangladesh; corporate accountability, trade- and tax policy with partners in Tanzania, and economic justice activism wherever she finds herself.
 She comes from Finland and holds an MSc in Trade Policy and Industrial Strategy from the University of Manchester, UK.